MinessamiFarouk/JavaScript-Games-Project-/README.md

 # JavaScript-Games-Project-

-this folder will talk about all projects & games build in javascript
+this folder will containe all projects & games that well buildup with javascript